Hypatia's Files

 Hypatia can use different kinds of files, for scripts, for reading data, for writing data, etc. -- more about all this in the respective chapters.

-There are four files, though, which Hypatia creates on its own, which you may want to be aware of:
+There are four files, though, which Hypatia creates on its own:

 - The configuration file hy.ini